-Permafrost\cci level 4 products are created from the analysis of lower level data, resulting in gridded, gap-free products [RD-2].
-Permafrost\cci will employ remotely sensed Land Surface Temperature, snow cover and landcover data sets, in conjunction with downscaled ERA-5 reanalysis data [RD-3].
+Permafrost_cci level 4 products are created from the analysis of lower level data, resulting in gridded, gap-free products [RD-2].
+Permafrost_cci will employ remotely sensed Land Surface Temperature, snow cover and landcover data sets, in conjunction with downscaled ERA-5 reanalysis data [RD-3].
 Auxiliary data include ground stratigraphies from field investigations, as well as model parameterizations for crucial permafrost and snow processes.

-Daily 1km MODIS LST data sets from 2003-2017 based on the level 3 version 006 collection (products MOD11A1 and MYD11A1) have been employed.
+Daily 1km MODIS LST data sets from 2003-2021 based on the level 3 version 006 collection (products MOD11A1 and MYD11A1) have been employed.
 These data are based on acquisitions of two satellites, Terra and Aqua, which in total provide four measurements per day for cloud-free conditions (two day and night retrievals each).
-Gap-filling as demonstrated in Westermann et al. (2015; 2017) and in ESA GlobPermafrost will be accomplished using ERA-5 reanalysis data which are downscaled to 1km resolution with the help of a digital elevation model (see below).
-Land cover information is required to define soil properties and snow redistribution (Westermann et al. 2015), and the ESA Landcover\cci product will be employed For downscaling of the ERA reanalysis data, a global digital elevation model is required which includes the Arctic and provides sufficient spatial resolution.
+Gap-filling as demonstrated in Westermann et al. (2015; 2017) and in ESA GlobPermafrost is accomplished using ERA-5 reanalysis data which are downscaled to 1km resolution with the help of a digital elevation model (see below).
+Land cover information is required to define soil properties and snow redistribution (Westermann et al. 2015), and the ESA Landcover_cci product will be employed For downscaling of the ERA reanalysis data, a global digital elevation model is required which includes the Arctic and provides sufficient spatial resolution.
 The 1 km Global Multi-resolution Terrain Elevation Data 2010 (GMTDEM) complies to these requirements.
-From the ERA-5 reanalysis, surface fields for air temperature, precipitation, geopotential and wind speed are required, as well as air temperature, wind speed and geopotential at the pressure levels 800, 700, 600, 500, 400, and 200mbar.
+From the ERA-5 reanalysis, surface fields for air temperature, precipitation, geopotential and wind speed are required, as well as air temperature, wind speed and geopotential at the pressure levels 800, 500 and 200mbar.
+For CCI4 iteration 2, MODIS LST data will be replaced by the corresponding data sets from ESA LST CCI.